 |U.S. Secretary of the Treasury Henry Morgenthau Jr. sits with schoolchildren in his office at the Treasury Building in Washington, D.C.
 June 1, 1941.
 (The Franklin D. Roosevelt Presidential Library and Museum).|

 The actual number almost certainly is far lower than the amounts claimed by the Allies.
-Figures as low as 1,990 Germans killed, 2,131 wound, and 1,995 missing for a total of 6,116 total casualties have been thrown out.
+Figures as low as 1,990 Germans killed, 2,131 wounded, and 1,995 missing for a total of 6,116 total casualties have been thrown out.
 Generally, German sources place the figure far lower.
-Daniel Marcus Davin, in his "The Official History of New Zealand in the Second World War, put the figures at 2,124 Germans killed and 1,917 missing, totalling 4,041 killed and missing.
-Add to that 2,640 wound and 17 Germans captured and you come up with 6,698 total German casualties during Operation Mercury - some of whom could be healed and returned to action.
+Daniel Marcus Davin, in his "The Official History of New Zealand in the Second World War, but the figures at 2,124 Germans killed and 1,917 missing men, totaling 4,041 killed and missing.
+Add to that 2,640 wounded and 17 Germans captured and you come up with 6,698 total German casualties during Operation Mercury - some of whom could be healed and returned to action.
 So, realistically the Germans lost roughly 5,500 soldiers to death and incapacitating wounds in taking Crete, but any number you use is subject to attack.

 British losses are vastly higher than the German losses.
 The British began the Crete battle with about 32,000 men.
 Their losses on Crete are listed as 1,742 killed, 1,737 wounded, and 11,835 taken prisoner.
 British Major General I.S.O.
 Playfair and his colleagues in 1956 come up with 3,579 British Commonwealth men killed and missing (presumed to be the same thing), with an additional 1,918 wounded and 12, 254 captured for 17,754 total British permanent losses on land.